wecarsoniv/augmented-pca/README.md

 ## Dependencies

-The AugmentedPCA library is written in Python, and requires Python >= 3.6 to run.
+The AugmentedPCA package is written in Python, and requires Python >= 3.6 to run.
 AugmentedPCA relies on the following libraries and version numbers:

 * [Python](https://www.python.org/) >= 3.6
 * [NumPy](https://numpy.org/) >= 1.19.2